csswizardry/csswizardry.github.com/_posts/2018-01-17-finding-dead-css.md

 component rendered on their screen: you can probably go ahead and delete it all.

-If you do find entries for that particular image, you know that, somehow, the legacy feature is potentially still accessible—the number of entries should give you a clue as to how severe the problem might be.
+If you do find entries for that particular image, you know that, somehow, the legacy feature is potentially still accessible — the number of entries should give you a clue as to how severe the problem might be.

 Of course, this technique isn’t totally fail-safe, but it does begin to provide